 - A. Dredge sites that contain unsuitable (NUAD) materials shall have the unsuitable materials completely removed prior to dredging the remainder of the site.
-The Contractor will perform the dredging to minimize reusing unsuitable materials in the water column, and to prevent the unsuitable materials from being redistributed into DU(s) designated as containing suitable (SUAD) materials. - B. Unsuitable material dredging shall conform to the location and Required Dredge Elevation, including the allowable over depth, as noted on the dredge plans that will be provided to the Contractor by the Port Engineer or designee for each Dredge Event.
+The Contractor will perform the dredging to minimize reusing unsuitable materials in the water column, and to prevent the unsuitable materials from being redistributed into DU(s) designated as containing suitable (SUAD) materials. - B. Unsuitable material dredging shall conform to the location and Required Dredge Elevation, including the allowable overdepth, as noted on the dredge plans that will be provided to the Contractor by the Port Engineer for each Dredge Event.
 Dredging of unsuitable areas or dredge units (DU) shall be made in one pass, removing all unsuitable materials from the unsuitable DU to the required elevation. - C. At the boundaries of dredge units (DUs) containing unsuitable material, the following procedures shall be followed: - 1.
-When an unsuitable DU is not adjacent to suitable DU: Material that sloughs from the side slopes along the perimeter of the unsuitable DU into the unsuitable DU will be dredged and disposed of as unsuitable material. - 2.
-When an unsuitable DU is adjacent to suitable DU: Material that sloughs from the side slopes along the perimeter of the suitable DU into the unsuitable DU need not be removed as unsuitable material.
-The material may be dredged and disposed of as suitable material after the Port Engineer or designee verifies the completion of unsuitable DU dredging. - D. Unsuitable material dredging operations and depth measurements may be inspected at any time by a Port representative at the Port's discretion.
-The Contractor will notify the Port Engineer or designee two days prior to the anticipated date for completion of dredging the unsuitable material area.
-The Contractor may be requested by the Port

-Engineer or designee to utilize its independent surveyor to complete an unsuitable DU(s) post-dredge survey and submit a hard copy of the survey to the Port Engineer or designee for verification of completeness.
-The Port Engineer or designee will authorize the start of any suitable material dredging only after verifying and accepting the unsuitable DU(s) post-dredge survey as complete.
+When an unsuitable DU is not adjacent to suitable DU: Material that sloughs from the side slopes along the perimeter of the unsuitable DU into the unsuitable DU will be dredged and disposed of as unsuitable material. - When an unsuitable DU is adjacent to suitable DU: Material that sloughs from the side slopes along the perimeter of the suitable DU into the unsuitable DU need not be removed as unsuitable material.
+The material may be dredged and disposed of as suitable material after the Port Engineer verifies the completion of unsuitable DU dredging. - D. Unsuitable material dredging operations and depth measurements may be inspected at any time by a Port representative at the Port's discretion.
+The Contractor will notify the Port Engineer two days prior to the anticipated date for completion of dredging the unsuitable material area.
+The Contractor may be requested by the Port Engineer to utilize its independent surveyor to complete an unsuitable DU(s) post-dredge survey and submit a hard copy of the survey to the Port Engineer for verification of completeness.
+The Port Engineer will authorize the start of any suitable material dredging only after verifying and accepting the unsuitable DU(s) post-dredge survey as complete.

-3.05 GRADING (knock down-leveling)
+3.05 GRADING

-- A. Contractor shall drag a grading beam along the sea bottom over the dredge site upon completion of the dredging if determined to be necessary by the Port Engineer or designee to remove high spots within the dredge area boundaries.
-The grading beam shall have a weight of at least 25 tons, a length of at least 50 feet and a height of 36 inches, or other dimensions and weight as proposed by the Contractor and approved by the Port Engineer. - B. The dredge area shall be graded to the Required Dredge Elevation as shown in the dredge plans that will be provided to the Contractor from the Port Engineer or designee for each Dredge Event.
+- A. Contractor shall drag a grading beam along the sea bottom over the dredge site upon completion of the dredging if determined to be necessary by the Port Engineer to remove high spots within the dredge area boundaries.
+The grading beam shall have a weight of at least 25 tons, a length of at least 50 feet and a height of 36 inches, or other dimensions and weight as proposed by the Contractor and approved by the Port Engineer. - B. The dredge area shall be graded to the Required Dredge Elevation as shown in the dredge plans that will be provided to the Contractor from the Port Engineer for each Dredge Event.
 No material within the specified dredge area boundary shall be pushed/pulled outside of the dredge area boundary.
 Any material that is pushed/pulled into an area outside of the dredge area boundary by the grading operation shall be removed by dredging. - C. Grading shall be done in such a manner as to minimize turbidity. - D. If grading is performed as part of a Dredge Event, no additional compensation will be made for any additional grading, associated dredging, and disposal, if any.
-If grading is not associated with a Dredge Event, and is requested by the Port Engineer or designee, this is characterized as a knock down event and paid at the rate on bid schedule item #14.
+If grading is not associate with a Dredge Event, and is requested by the Port Engineer, Port and Contractor shall agree in writing as a change order prior to the start of grading.